Outstanding Graduates Spring 2022

 Thomas Stirrat - Biological Sciences

-Stirrat came to UW-Parkside in the Spring of 2019 after completing an undergraduate degree from Saint Louis University in Psychology.
+Stirrat came to UW-Parkside in the Spring of 2019 after completing an undergraduate degree.
 Stirrat has continued to excel and impress and earned an impressive GPA while completing his second undergraduate degree.

 In addition to his strong academic abilities and performances, Stirrat is dedicated to scholarly activity and has actively sought it out throughout his academic career.
 During his seven semesters at UW-Parkside, Stirrat has been engaged in nine different research experiences, with nine different professors, spanning three different departments at UW-Parkside, and three different Universities.
 He served as a Supplemental Instructor on campus, and as the President of Assist STEM and the Dean’s Student Council.